oracle/node-oracledb/INSTALL.md

 npm install oracledb
 ```

-Note:The make version should be GNU Make v4.1-1 (or 3.80-3 for AIX) or above on the AIX.PPC64 platform for building node-oracledb.
+Note: The version of `make` should be GNU Make 4.1-1 or above.

+Note: A compiler supporting C++11 (such as GCC 4.8) is required when
+building with Node.js 4.x or later, otherwise the NAN component will
+fail to build.

 ### 9.4 Run an example program